eugene-eeo/monocypher-py/docs/public.rst

    assert box_alice.decrypt(encrypted) == b"Hello there!"

-The above methods perform `authenticated` encryption using key-exchange;
+The above methods perform authenticated encryption using key-exchange;
 this means that the messages sent can be proven to be sent by you.
-If we want the receipient to be unable to verify the identity of the sender (but still ensure that the message wasn't tampered with), we use :py:class:`~monocypher.public.SealedBox`:
+If we want the receipient to be unable to verify the identity of the sender (but still ensure that the message wasn't tampered with), use a :py:class:`~monocypher.public.SealedBox`:

 .. code:: python